ifurusato/brushless-motor-controller/sd/README.txt

-This is a file on the /sd card.
+The /sd/ files are a supplement to the /upy/ directory, basically an overflow for stable files.